Daniel-Nikpayuk/FNFTA/data entry/README.md

 myths), and this phase demonstrates what other varieties of technical practice it provides and potentially provides.
 Most importantly, for me at least, it is not artificial---and does not *feel* artificial in terms of my motivation to work on it.

-## Validation:
+## Verification:

-This subphase required manually validating the content of the "data\_structure.csv" file making sure it was accurate with respect to the pdfs.
+This subphase required manually verifying the content of the "data\_structure.csv" file making sure it was accurate with respect to the pdfs.

 ### Intuition: